-- (a) Fire brigade inlet connection(s) shall comply with section 5; - (b) Each fire brigade hydrant inlet shall serve any dry and wet riser hydrant outlet; - (c) Check valves shall be provided immediately upstream of the inlets on each dry and wet hydrant pipework branch; - (d) Hydrant outlet connection(s) shall comply with 3.2; - (e) The pipework system shall be graded back to a drainage point, or points, that ensure all water can be drained after pipework flooding; - (f) An automatic, normally open air-relief valve shall be installed directly upstream in combination with a listed, direct-acting, spring-loaded, diaphragm-type relief valve at every high point in the auxiliary portion of the system reticulation; - (g) The air-pressure-maintenance system shall be supervised with fault and activation monitoring; - (h) The minimum system air pressure shall be 70 kPa; - (i) The maximum direct-acting pressure-relief valve pressure shall be 300 kPa; - (j) Pipework volume shall be limited to 1900 litres; - (k) There shall be drainage points at every low point in the system reticulation; - Site procedures shall be provided for draining of the system after flooding of the pipework to ensure all water is removed from the installation and the system is recommissioned; - (m) Flooding of the installation shall generate a maintenance agent service call.
+- (a) Fire brigade inlet connection(s) shall comply with section 5. - (b) Each fire brigade hydrant inlet shall serve any dry and wet riser hydrant outlet; - (c) Check valves shall be provided immediately upstream of the inlets on each dry and wet hydrant pipework branch; - (d) Hydrant outlet connection(s) shall comply with 3.2 - (e) The pipework system shall be graded back to a drainage points that ensure all water can be drained after pipework flooding; - (f) An automatic normally open air relief valve shall be installed in combination directly upstream with a listed direct acting, spring loaded, diaphragm type relief valve at every high point in the auxiliary portion of the system reticulation; - (g) The air pressure maintenance system shall be supervised with fault and activation monitoring; - (h) Minimum system air pressure shall be 70 kPa; - (i) Maximum directing acting pressure relief valve pressure shall be 300 kPa; - (j) Pipework volume shall be limited to 1900 L; - (k) There shall be drainage points at every low point in the system reticulation; - (I) Site procedures shall be provided for draining of the system after flooding of the pipework to ensure all water is removed from the installation and the system is recommissioned; and - (m) Flooding of the installation shall generate a maintenance agent service call.

-F2 Installation
+E2 Installation

-F2.1
+E2.1